MuleSoftHackathon/HackathonStarter/README.md

-Hackathon Starter
+Connect4U Hackathon Starter
 ================

-This starter pack is here to get you started and up to speed for the Connect4U Hackathon.
+This starter pack is here to get you started and up-to-speed for the Connect4U Hackathon.
 It contains the following components:

-- `\BluetoothServer`: A **Bluetooth server** that will run locally on your machine
+- `\BluetoothServer`: A **Bluetooth server** that will run locally on your machine, accepting http requests forwarded by the API server, and translating them into Bluetooth commands to the car or the sphero.
 - `\example`: An **example application** that demonstrates functionalities of the car, the sphero, and the raspberry pi.
 - `\RAML`: A **RAML file** that describes the RESTful API you'll be interacting with to control all